-A high schooler wanted infection-detecting sutures to be more accessible.
+A high-schooler wanted infection-detecting sutures to be more accessible.
 She used beets.

 Hala Mirza, Regeneron Pharmaceuticals’ senior vice president for corporate communications and citizenship, said she was especially struck by Taylor’s project because she remembered caring for her own mother after a hip surgery.
 Mirza’s brother, a doctor, noticed that the site looked infected.
 Their mother ended up needing the wound reopened.

 “If he wasn’t a doctor, how would we know?
-It could have gone too far and it could have been too late,” Mirza said.
+It could have gone too far, and it could have been too late,” Mirza said.

 Mirza said the competition not only reminds people about the “importance of scientific innovation,” it can encourage students to “continue to do this important work, which can lead to such important breakthroughs.
 That’s what it takes to really solve some of our most pressing challenges.”